BhaveshBytess/TRDGNN/docs/PROJECT_NARRATIVE.md

 This document presents the **complete scientific narrative** of the TRD-GNN project, explaining how our research progressed from initial hypothesis through failure, systematic investigation, and ultimately to an improved solution.
 This is the **definitive guide** to understanding the project's value and contributions.

 **Key Achievement:**
 We developed the first successful heterogeneous temporal GNN for fraud detection, achieving **0.5846 PR-AUC** (+4.7% over baseline) while reducing the "temporal tax" from 16.5% to 12.6%.
-This was accomplished through systematic investigation of an initial failure, demonstrating the scientific method in action.
+Through systematic investigation of initial failures and novel fusion experiments, we demonstrated that **graph structure + tabular features achieve +33.5% synergy**, establishing the scientific method in action.

 ---